macdevopsyvr/macdevopsyvr.github.io/attendee/index.md

 Bring your laptop.
 The room will be set up classroom style.
 There are several workshops which you can follow along.

-<strong>To participate in the André Aulich's Python web app workshop:</strong>
+<strong>To participate in André Aulich's Python web app workshop:</strong>

 Please make sure you have the latest Xcode installed, which you can download for free from the <a href="https://itunes.apple.com/us/app/xcode/id497799835?mt=12">App Store</a>.

 At the time of this writing, version 7.3.1 is the latest version.
 Please install Xcode's command-line utilities by opening the Terminal and typing: <i>sudo xcode-select --install</i>

-If this is the first time you run Xcode you need to accept the license agreement first.
+If this is the first time you have run Xcode you need to accept the license agreement first.

 <strong>To participate in Graham Gilbert's Imagr workshop:</strong>